Fringston/Blog-webservice/README.md

 Each time a push is made to the dev branch, the workflow will run the tests and build the application.

 ### AWS Pipeline
-The project also uses AWS Pipeline for continuous deployment.
+The project uses AWS Pipeline for continuous deployment.
 Each time a push is made to the main branch, the pipeline will deploy the application to the AWS EC2-server.
 The pipeline consists of 3 stages:
 - Source (Source: Github)
 - Build (Build: AWS CodeBuild)
 - Deploy (Deploy: AWS Beanstalk)

 ---